alchira/vscode/README.md

 ### Content Formatting: `[ alt + shift + x ]`

-- Format only XCSS-specific blocks.
+- Format only Xtatix-specific blocks.
 Use repeatedly to toggle folding for the nearest foldable range.

 ### Component Sandbox: `[ ctrl + alt + x ]`